How big is your faith?

 In our Celebrate Recovery programme, we have been talking quite a bit about faith and, to help people get a grasp of what Jesus said about faith (Matthew 17:20), we gave everyone a mustard seed.
 If we have faith that big, we can move a mountain.
 It has quite an impact when you do this – but I strongly recommend that you sellotape the mustard seed to a piece of paper – the last thing you want to happen is that they lose the mustard seed, because that is just a powerful anti-message that faith can be easily lost!

-It is something which impacts me quite a bit too.
+It is something which affects me quite a bit too.
 I have blogged about it before, but I am looking at it in a different way this time.

 The Lord says,

 I will protect those who trust in my name.